What We Know: Family Separation And 'Zero Tolerance' At The Border

 What was the policy under President Obama?

 The Obama administration established family detention centers that kept families together while their cases were processed.
+Trump's executive order appears to effectively revive this policy.

-However, those centers were sharply criticized for keeping children detained even if they were still with their parents.
+The Obama-era centers were sharply criticized for keeping children detained even if they were still with their parents.
 A court ruled that those detention centers violated the Flores agreement and that families should be released together.

 The Obama White House also had a policy of releasing families through a program called Alternatives to Detention that still allowed them to be closely supervised — for instance, by giving mothers ankle monitors before releasing them.